dedalozzo/www.elephantoncouch.com/_docs/basic.md

 permalink: /docs/basic/
 ---

 Once you have installed it, you're ready to use the client.
+In the example below has shown how to create a new connection with the server and select a database.

+### Your first connection

 {% highlight php %}
 <?php